pingcap/docs-tidb-operator/en/pd-microservices.md.md

 > **Note:**
 >
-> If the performance bottleneck of a cluster is not cause by PD, there is no need to enable microservices, because using microservices increases the number of components and raises operational costs.
+> If the performance bottleneck of a cluster is not caused by PD, there is no need to enable microservices, because using microservices increases the number of components and raises operational costs.

 ## Restrictions